Childhood Anxiety: Symptoms, Causes And Supporting Children

 Applied Psychology

-However, up to 1 in 5 children may develop anxiety disorders, which differ from normal fear or anxiety.
+However, research shows that 15-20% of children may develop anxiety disorders, which differ from normal childhood fear or anxiety.
 These disorders involve more extreme avoidance, intense emotional reactions, or longer-lasting symptoms.
-Anxiety disorders go beyond normal fear of anxiety.
-They involve:
+Accordingly, childhood anxiety disorders go beyond normal fear of anxiety.

 • Genetic Predispositions: Some children inherit a vulnerability to anxiety.
 Family history plays a role in determining whether a child is more prone to anxiety.

-• Brain Chemistry: Neurotransmitters and brain circuits influence anxiety.
-Imbalances can contribute to anxiety disorders.
-Imbalances in these systems can contribute to anxiety disorders.
-These imbalances may affect how a child perceives and responds to stressors.
+• Brain Chemistry: Neurotransmitters and brain circuits influence anxiety as they can affect how a child perceives and responds to stressors.
+Chemical imbalances, for example low levels of gamma-aminobutyric acid (GABA), can contribute to anxiety disorders.

 • Environmental Stressors: